ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The qualities you're looking for in a junior hire, with say one to two years of coding experience, should be very different from a senior hire with ten-plus years.
 The ideal junior hire should be curious, eager to learn, and have solid programming fundamentals to work in incremental feature development.
 A senior hire, by contrast, should come with not just programming fundamentals but deep thinking on architecture, opinions, and best practices across a wide range of tools and problems, and be able to develop trust that they can not only build incremental features but own and make good decisions in architecture for new greenfield projects.
 Since the key value these two types of roles offer is so different, it should follow that your interviews for them should be different.

-For a senior hire, the focus interview where you deeply explore the candidate s decision-making skills, understanding of concepts, and architectural know-how is critical and should be weighed heavily.
+For a senior hire, the focus interview where you deeply explore the candidate's decision-making skills, understanding of concepts, and architectural know-how is critical and should be weighed heavily.
 For a junior role, that knowledge deep-dive should be shorter, and weighed less heavily than a practical coding exercise.

 #### The Interview Itself